musheeza018/fluxwebsite/content/en/flux/installation/configuration/deploy-key-rotation.md

 ---
-title: Configure SSH Deploy Key Rotation
-linkTitle: Configure SSH Deploy Key Rotation
+title: "Flux deploy key rotation"
+linkTitle: "Deploy key rotation"
-description: "How to configure SSH Deploy Key Rotation in Flux"
+description: "How to rotate the deploy key generated at bootstrap"
-weight: 30
+weight: 19
 ---

-## Deploy key rotation

 There are several reasons you may want to rotate the deploy key:

 - The token used to generate the key has expired.
 - The key has been compromised.
 - You want to change the scope of the key, e.g. to allow write access using the `--read-write-key` flag to `flux bootstrap`.